Recoskie/JDasm/index.md

   path: https://repository-images.githubusercontent.com/24021024/5e678080-0cfe-11eb-9edf-294da025f0c1
 ---

-# Help, and documentation.
+J-Disassembly is designed to be user friendly.
+For both professional, and absolute beginners.

-J-Disassembly allows you to decompile software.
+This tool makes binary files, and formats visual, and also easy to understand, and modify.

-Allowing you to create source code, of binary files no matter what operating system you are on, or CPU.
+J-Disassembly can take binary software apart visually to create source code.
+No matter what operating system you are on, or CPU.

 J-Disassembly also visualizes binary data, and file types.
-Showing you what every binary digit read, and is use for.
+Showing you what every binary digit read, is used for.

 This tool is also a hex editor, and data forensics tool, for binary files that is fun, visual, easy to use, and understand.